Xcraft-Inc/xcraft-core-stones/README.md

 ### For both static and runtime checks

-Create a class that extends the base `Type` class and implement the `check` method.
+Another way to make custom types is to create a class that extends the base `Type` class and implement the `check` method.
+Then it can be used for both static and runtime checks.
+Any TS type can be used for the `T` parameter in `Type<T>`.

 ```js
 // 1.
 Create the type class